 If you're still sure you want to take cash, first check if your travel destination takes euros as a valid currency (see this list).
 Then you can think about where to get them.

 Next, rather than just walking into your nearest bureau de change or bank, check our TravelMoneyMax holiday money comparison tool.
 Currency sellers compete to offer the top exchange rates on euros, and we compare 16 online and high street rates.

 Through this tool, you can check the best available rates in your local area for collection, or the best rates for delivery.

 Always aim to avoid buying your currency at the airport as you're then a captive audience so rates are usually hideous.
 If you've left it late, at least see if you can order ahead for pickup at the airport, as rates are typically much better than simply walking up to a bureau.

 Leftover currency?
 How to sell your euros

-If you've leftover euros to sell, use our Buyback Page for a (limited) comparison of rates on offer.
+Use our Buyback Page for a (limited) comparison of rates on offer.